gelatodigital/gelato-smart-wallet-sdk-morpho-demo/README.md

 - Yarn package manager
 - A Gelato API key
 - A Dynamic Environment ID
-- A ZeroDev project ID
-- An RPC URL for your target network (Sepolia)
+- An RPC URL for your target network (Base Sepolia)

 ## Installation